The Tyranny of 'Weekend Plans'

 But, I can see their eyes glazing over.

-So, I find myself in a situation like ordering at Starbucks with a unique name.
+So, I find myself in a situation similar to ordering at Starbucks with a unique name.
 You know the drill - to avoid the hassle of explanations and misspellings, you give a simpler 'Starbucks name.'

 In this case, my 'Starbucks name' for weekend plans is, "Just catching up on things."